moepman/vyos-documentation/docs/configuration/interfaces/wwan.rst

 *******

-The following example is based on a Sierra Wireless MC7710 miniPCIe card (only the form factor in reality it runs UBS) and Deutsche Telekom as ISP.
+The following example is based on a Sierra Wireless MC7710 miniPCIe card (only the form factor, in reality it runs via USB) and Deutsche Telekom as ISP.
 The card is assembled into a :ref:`pc-engines-apu4`.

 .. code-block:: none